 - 29.3.1.
 Attend daily Technical Delegate meetings to provide post-bout feedback and analysis. - 29.3.2.
-Evaluate the performance of the Referees or Judges - 29.3.3.
-Judge Evaluators should score each round for comparison with the Judges scores - 29.3.4.
-Fill out Database Evaluation form - 29.3.5.
+Evaluate the performance of the Referees or Judges. - 29.3.3.
+Judge Evaluators should score each round for comparison with the Judges scores; this is integral in support of the Bout Review. - 29.3.4.
+Fill out Database Evaluation form.

+29.3.5.
 Conduct the daily R&J Meeting before the first Session, and before the second Session if required.